iitsoftware/swiftmq-client-jakarta/README.md

 - SwiftMQ JNDI client to access SwiftMQ's Federated JNDI as well as a Filesystem JNDI.
 - SwiftMQ Jakarta-JMS 1.1 client to connect to a SwiftMQ Router via JNDI/JMS.
-- SwiftMQ Filetransfer over JMS client to transfer files of unlimited size over JMS.
 - SwiftMQ CLI administration client (command line interface).
-- SwiftMQ AMQP 1.0 Java client to connect to any AMQP 1.0 broker.

 ## Documentation